 The Senate meets every third Thursday of the month.
 These meetings are designed to keep staff informed of what is happening on our campus and within the UNC System.

 - Amescia Moody, Vice President

-- Suzetta Perkins, Secretary of the Senate
+- Suzetta Perkins, Secretary

 - Roni Stearns, Corresponding Secretary